fogbeam/plswipl/README.md

 ## License

-PL/SWI-Prolog is distributed under the MIT license.
+The PL/SWI-Prolog extension is distributed under the MIT license.
 See the LICENSE file.